cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

 By default, clusters can access external resources via the internet without restriction.
 This potentially leaves a cluster open to a *data exfiltration* scenario, wherein an attacker, often a [malicious insider](https://www.cisa.gov/defining-insider-threats) steals data by sending backups, changefeeds, data, or logs to a source that they control.

 Operators of {{ site.data.products.dedicated }} clusters can remove this risk by using Egress Perimiter Controls.
 This feature enables [admins](../{{site.versions["stable"]}}/security-reference/authorization.html#admin-role) to restrict egress to a specified external destinations.
 This adds a strong layer of protection against malicious data exfiltration.
-Along with other measures such as private clusters, this is an important component in an overall strategy for maximizing network security.
+Along with other measures such as [Private Clusters](private-clusters.html), this is an important component in an overall strategy for maximizing network security.

 Further reading: [review how CockroachDB products differs in advanced security features](../{{site.versions["stable"]}}/security-reference/security-overview.html).